brea2a/jb/README.md

 ## Build from Release tarball

-You will need a C compiler to install from a source tarball.
+To build from [a release](https://github.com/jpmens/jo/releases) you will need a C compiler to install from a source tarball.

 ```bash
 tar xvzf jo-0.?.tar.gz